ArunachalamJegadeesan/docker-cookbook/README.md

   ` 2.
 Provide as much  as labels while creating image , this helps filtering `

   ` 3 .
 Use user provided networks while connecting more than one container `

+  ` 4 .
+Always take back up of the gonfig.json in .docker folder in your home directory before connecting to different
+        repos like docker-hub , gcp repo or aws .( sample config.json attached )
+   `